-Designed for the skier that spends all their time freeriding in soft snow.
+This width is designed for the skier that spends all their time freeriding in soft snow.
 They are harder to manage on firmer piste and often have longer radii.
 This wide platform is the ultimate for flotation in deep powder and keeps the skier on the surface.

 The turn radius of a ski is usually measured in meters.
 The narrower a ski’s waist is in relation to its tip and tail, the shorter the turn radius.
-A ski with a short turn radius will make quicker turns, while a ski with a long turn radius will turn slowly but is typically more stable at high speeds.
+A ski with a short turn radius will make quicker turns, while a ski with a long turn radius will turn slowly, but is typically more stable at high speeds.

 Short Radius = under 16m

 Long Radius = over 21m

 There are many different factors when selecting the correct ski length.
 Height and weight are the starting point.
 Other considerations to take into account are the category of ski you are buying, the rocker profile of the ski, the snow conditions you aim to ski on, and your ability level.

 ski height chart

 Frontside or on-piste skis have a short turn radius and are designed to be skied shorter.
 All-mountain skis have a slightly wider waist width and are designed to be skied a little longer than carving skis for added stability in variable terrain.
 Freeride and backcountry skis are designed to be skied between eye and head height depending on rocker profile.